 The General Practice Resilience Programme was announced as part of the General Practice Forward View.
 The programme will provide £40 million over four years (until 2020) to support GP practices and to build resilience into the system.

 The purpose of the fund is to deliver a wide menu of support that will help practices to become more sustainable and resilient, better placed to tackle the challenges they face now and into the future, and securing continuing high quality care for patients.

 We recognise that practices do not exist in isolation from one another and the impact of one or two issues can quickly have a ‘domino effect’ in local areas, therefore the resilience programme allows support to be extended to not only the most at risk GP Practices, but also to their neighbouring practices that may be at risk of struggling if a practice in the vicinity becomes unable to cope.
 By building resilience into the system we reduce the risks to practices working at capacity, supporting them to better respond to the workload pressures that are widely recognised general practice.

-This funding is in addition to £10 million of investment, committed in December 2015, to support practices identified as needing the greatest support.
+This funding is in addition to £10 million of investment, committed in December 2015 under the Vulnerable Practices Programme, to support practices identified as needing the greatest support.

 What support is available?